Timmermj10/BunkerBros/README.md

 This was the third project in a three project sequence for EECS494, where we were tasked with designing and developing a game from scratch in Unity using C# as the development language.

 The project took six weeks to complete and has hundred of man hours put into it.
-This is by far the hardest I have ever worked on a project, and while the final product isn't exactly what I had hoped for, I am still very proud of what I accomplished with the iteration of the project.
+This is by far the hardest I have ever worked on a project, and while the final product isn't exactly what I had hoped for, I am still very proud of what I accomplished during the creation and iteration on Bunker Bros.

 DevBlogs:
 <br/>